davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 12-AUG-2024
 * OpenMeteoEDA_202306_v004 runs random forest model using 3 cloud cover subtypes as predictors for cloud cover
+* OpenMeteoEDA_202306_v004 plots histograms of cloud cover errors by cloudiness of observation